-National Electrical Code (NEC): A regionally adoptable standard for the safe installation of electrical wiring and equipment in the United States.
+National Electrical Code: A regionally adoptable standard for the safe installation of electrical wiring and equipment in the United States.

-National Transportation Communications for ITS Protocol (NTCIP): A family of standards designed to achieve interoperability and interchangeability between computers and electronic traffic control equipment from different manufacturers.
+National Transportation Communications for ITS Protocol: A family of standards designed to achieve interoperability and interchangeability between computers and electronic traffic control equipment from different manufacturers.

-Network Integrator (NI): The Network Integrator is responsible for configuring new ITS equipment for use on the Illinois Tollway communications network ahead of Contractor installation and system testing.
+Network Integrator: The Network Integrator is responsible for configuring new ITS equipment for use on the Illinois Tollway communications network ahead of Contractor installation and system testing.

-Open Road Tolling (ORT): A combination of back office and roadside and overhead gantry electronic equipment and database applications that allows electronic toll collection to occur at highway speeds, eliminating mainline barrier plazas and reducing congestion.
+Open Road Tolling: A combination of back office and roadside and overhead gantry electronic equipment and database applications that allows electronic toll collection to occur at highway speeds, eliminating mainline barrier plazas and reducing congestion.

-Pan/Tilt/Zoom (PTZ): Camera operations that are typically used to describe the type of camera in question.
+Pan/Tilt/Zoom: Camera operations that are typically used to describe a type of camera.

-Portable changeable message signs (PCMS): Smaller, mobile message signs often used for work zones or near incident sites.
+Portable changeable message signs: Smaller, mobile message signs often used for work zones or near incident sites.
 A PCMS which can be remotely controlled is called a Full Matrix PCMS.

-Project Manager (PM): Representative of either the Illinois Tollway or Design Section Engineer that is responsible for design components of an ITS project and coordinating with the other project managers.
+Project Manager: Representative of either the Illinois Tollway or Design Section Engineer that is responsible for design components of an ITS project and coordinating with the other project managers.